TAIsRich/chuwa0116/ShortQuestions/Annotations.md

 It marks configuration can be found automatically.
 ### @ComponentScan
 It tells Spring in which packages you have annotated classes that should be managed by Spring.

+## Spring Boot Exception Handling
+### @ControllerAdvice
+It's used to handle the exceptions globally.
+### @ExceptionHandler
+It's used to handle the specific exceptions and sending the custom responses to the client.